l3nn4rt/pylight/README.md

 - `/` is a single character delimiter
 - `PATTERN` is a regular expression
-- `COLOR` is a from the available ones
+- `COLOR` is one of the available colors

 ## Example